Cvsssss/Compiler_Team07/README.md

 # Goal
-This is a public repo for the Compilers subject (2025-2 semester), in this repo we are going to create our Lexer
+Create a Lexer using the PLY library, using Python as development language, we want to count the tokens in certain languagues to prove that we need a lexical analyzer to create a Compiler